vladimirlevchenko/Machine-Learning-for-pincer-Au-catalysts/README.md

 # Core generation
 To generate scaffolds that are going to be functionalized with substituents, we need to create a simple input file, input_file.in:
 <img width="137" alt="Bilde1" src="https://user-images.githubusercontent.com/12988626/82839581-21762b00-9ed0-11ea-971b-0d7f55089521.png">

+In this example, the input file named CCNAu_OAc.in is going to be assembled.
+The complex will be constructed using two ligands – CCN_chn and acetate, both imported from the library.
+The name of the output complex matches the name of the file – CCNAu_OAc.
+This file is passed to molSimplify program to assemble the complex as xyz-file with the name specified in the command “name”.
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/vladimirlevchenko/Machine-Learning-for-pincer-Au-catalysts/edit/master/README.md) to maintain and preview the content for your website in Markdown files.